ahurlbatt/homeserver/README.md

 ## TO DO

-1. Test restoring a backup
-2. Nextcloud Apps
+1. Nextcloud Apps
     1. Memories
-3. Move secrets out of git, then rotate
+2. Move secrets out of git, then rotate